 It can last up to 5 days in the fridge, however I like to eat it within 2-3 days as I find any whipped cream decoration is not as enjoyable after this time.

-Can I make a low fat version?
+Can you make a low fat version?

 You can make this recipe using low fat cream cheese, but it will affect how well the cheesecake sets and it could collapse when you take it out of the tin or slice it.
 What I would recommend doing instead for a low fat option, is making mini cheesecakes in small pots or jars.
 This will support the cheesecake filling.
 You might like to try my Healthy Cheesecake Pots recipe!